michaelwheatman/recipes/RumBalls.md

     Cover with foil and let age/mellow

+    Re-toss with additional powdered sugar prior to serving.

     Note: This should be made at least one week before serving and will keep at least a month (if they last that long.)